Gaudy neon signs.

 Excellent at drawing late-night revellers into Soho’s seedy entertainment venues, it seems they’re also pretty good at tempting peckish Dalstonites in for a slice.

 But with good reason.

-For beyond the newly-illuminated “Voodoo Ray’s” sign on the Kingsland Road lie the concrete walls, wooden benches, white tiles and exposed bulbs of Dalston’s new late night, laid back pizza joint (which is, coincidentally, called Voodoo Ray’s).
+For beyond the illuminated “Voodoo Ray’s” sign on the Kingsland Road lie the concrete walls, wooden benches, white tiles and exposed bulbs of Dalston’s late night, laid-back pizza joint (which is, coincidentally, called Voodoo Ray’s).

 So good, they’re bad…. and vice-versa.